 For complete curriculum information, including course descriptions and diploma requirements, download the Senior School Course Catalog (17-18 PDF).

 - Senior Projects

-The Senior School Arts Department encourages all students to enrich their course of study through both required and elective courses in the visual and performing arts.
+Shady Side Academy offers a rich and varied arts program that celebrates an enduring commitment to all students.
+The arts program encourages all students to enrich their course of study through both required and elective courses in the visual and performing arts.
+The arts reinforce the tenets of the Academy Statement of Philosophy endorsing the balanced development of the students‘ analytical, artistic and physical abilities.
 Through a rigorous, broad, sequential curriculum in the arts, every student has the opportunity to explore and develop his or her unique and individual talents.
 Through production, performance, exhibition, critical and analytical response, as well as historical and cultural context, all SSA students are able to embrace the visual and performing arts in an intellectual and nurturing environment.
 A valuable foundational program encourages students to experience both the process and product of artistic endeavor, while safely experimenting with emotional awareness, analytical skills and abundant performance opportunities.